 Wallace added: "Amid the horror and the tragedy of what’s happening with this pandemic, if we can find some kind of lemonade in the lemon, it’s us having to rethink a few things about how a Flash season looks, given this 'narrative unpredictability' to the season."

 The Flash season 7 trailer

 The CW has revealed a dramatic trailer for season seven of The Flash, which sees Barry struggling to cope as he desperately attempts to free Iris from the nightmarish Mirrorverse.

 Grant Gustin will don the iconic red costume for a seventh season, which will see him clash with the devious Mirror Master (Efrat Dor) as well as an assortment of all-new foes.

-Candice Patton returns as his wife, Iris West-Allen, along Carlos Valdes and Tom Kavanagh as super-powered allies Cisco Ramon and Nash Wells.
+Candice Patton returns as his wife, Iris West-Allen, along Carlos Valdes and Tom Cavanagh as super-powered allies Cisco Ramon and Nash Wells.

 The writers had planned for Danielle Panabaker, who plays Caitlin Snow, to go on maternity leave during season seven, but due to the filming delay she may be available for more episodes than expected - and is notably featured in the season seven trailer.